+6.145 The Code establishes certain rights and responsibilities for network providers, access seekers and network users.
+To ensure that these rights are upheld and responsibilities are adhered to, the Act contains provisions for legal enforcement of the Code.

+6.146 In particular:

-- 6.95 The Code establishes certain rights and responsibilities for network providers, access seekers and network users (together referred to as "Code participants").
-To ensure that these rights are upheld and responsibilities are adhered to, the Act contains provisions for legal enforcement of the Code. - 6.96 In particular: - section 19 of the Act empowers the Commission to seek injunctive remedies by application to the Supreme Court; - section 22 of the Act makes provision for Code participants as well as the Commission to initiate court proceedings against one another in certain circumstances; and - sections 23-25 of the Act empower the Commission to demand (and enforce) civil penalties for breach of the Code.
+- section 19 of the Act empowers the regulator to seek injunctive remedies by application to the Supreme Court; - section 22 of the Act makes provision for Code participants as well as the regulator to initiate court proceedings against one another in certain circumstances; and - sections 23-25 of the Act empower the regulator to demand (and enforce) civil penalties for breach of the Code.